Can you exchange a foreign driving licence in the UK?

 If you have a Canadian licence, you can only drive manual vehicles if you can prove you passed a manual vehicle driving test; otherwise, you must drive an automatic.

-LDVL form for UAE driving license exchange
+LDVL form for the UAE driving licence exchange

 In addition to submitting the D1 form, UAE driving licence holders must request a Licence Data Verification Letter (LDVL) from the UAE Ministry of Interior.
 You’ll need to sign in with your UAE pass, select ‘To whom it may concern certificates’ and then select ‘Licence Data Verification Letter.
-When submitting your exchange request, submit the LDVL, Form D1, the £43 fee, and any additional documents required to the address specified on the form.
+When submitting your exchange request, send the LDVL, Form D1, the £43 fee, and any additional required documents to the address specified on the form.

 Ready to start your driving licence conversion in the UK?
 Request a free quote to get high-quality document translations.